Controlled Frame API

 2. The Fenced Frame specification

 For convenience, the Controlled Frame specification assumes that the Fenced Frame specification is in place.
-There are concepts introduced in the Fenced Frame specification, such as nested top-level traversibles, that are broadly useful to refer to in the context of Controlled Frame.
+There are concepts introduced in the Fenced Frame specification, such as nested top-level traversables, that are broadly useful to refer to in the context of Controlled Frame.

 The Fenced Frame specification achieves defining these concepts via monkey patching some specifications, such as HTML.
 We will also require monkey patching specifications for some parts of this Controlled Frame specification.